DoviniJ/GxEprs/README.md

 * IID
 * standardized covariate
 * square of the standardized covariate  (Note: This column is required to address model misspecification, if present.
 See reference for details.)
-* 14 confounders of the target sample
+* 14 confounders of the target sample (Note: These columns are optional.
+Can use any number of columns as confounders to adjust the phenotype upon user requirement.)

 ```
 ID_801 ID_801 -0.420822976931972 0.177091977913887 -4.12263 57 -13.5185 5.40198 -4.81994 0.664494 -4.92217 -0.451329 3.14677 0.42704 0.821306 -2.77705 1 7